aversini/bump-and-release/README.md

      * https://github.com/npm/node-semver
      * There is also an extra one called "custom", allowing
      * the user to enter a version manually.
+     *
+     * NOTE: there is a "special" case which is not a version.
+     * It's used to add a separator when all the values are
+     * displayed at the prompt.
+     * The value for the type is "separator".
      */
     nextPossible: [
       {